 Skin problems such as eczema, psoriasis, and acne are also common signs of poor gut health.
 Psoriasis is an autoimmune disease that speeds up the lifecycle of your body’s skin cells.
 Typically, your skin renews every 4 weeks.
 Yet, with psoriasis, it could go through this process within days.
 This results in itchy, painful, thick, and scaly skin patches.

-Gut infections, a diet rich in inflammatory foods, and stress play a role in the development of autoimmune diseases such as psoriasis.
+Gut infections, inflammatory foods, and stress influence the development of autoimmune diseases.
 Additionally, newer research suggests that psoriasis is also closely associated with metabolic syndrome.

 6. You Develop Food Intolerances

-You may have been able to eat dairy your entire life, and then one day, you notice that you start having digestive issues after eating ice cream.
-This is common as we get older as our body stops producing digestive enzymes that allow us to process foods such as gluten or dairy.
+You may have enjoyed dairy all your life, then one day you notice ice cream doesn’t sit well with you anymore.
+This is common as we get older.
+As we age, our body stops producing digestive enzymes that process certain proteins.
+Gluten or dairy contain proteins that are difficult to digest.

 Remember what I said about how 80% of your immune system lives in your gut?
-If you have poor gut health, your immune system could start mistaking proteins in dairy (whey and casein) and gluten as foreign invaders.
-This leads to a chronic state of inflammation that moves you further along the autoimmune spectrum.
+Poor gut health confuses your immune system.
+This may start a chain reaction of treating certain proteins as foreign invaders.
+Chronic inflammation sets in, moving you further along the autoimmune spectrum.

-If you don’t know if you have an intolerance to certain foods, I recommend doing an elimination diet.
-With an elimination diet, you remove inflammatory and toxic foods for 30 days and reintroduce them one-by-one and track your symptoms.
+If you are unsure of any food intolerances, I recommend doing an elimination diet.
+With an elimination diet, you remove inflammatory and toxic foods for 30 days.
+As you reintroduce foods one by one, you track your symptoms, giving you a better idea of your personal triggers.

 If you haven’t noticed, there’s a common theme with poor gut health and autoimmune disease.
 Leaky gut is the leading cause of autoimmune disease and it all begins with your gut microbiome.

 I like to think of the gut microbiome as a rainforest.
-In a rainforest, many types of plants live together in a symbiotic ecosystem but if the balance gets disrupted, the good or beneficial plants begin to die and the bad ones start to take over.
+In a rainforest, many types of plants live together in a symbiotic ecosystem.
+If the balance gets disrupted, the good or beneficial plants begin to die and the bad ones start to take over.
 This also happens in your gut.

-If you’re eating a diet high in refined carbohydrates, sugar, and alcohol then you will feed the SIBO and yeast (Candida), letting them grow even more out of control and this is called dysbiosis.
+If you’re eating a diet high in refined carbohydrates, sugar, and alcohol, you feed the SIBO and yeast (Candida).
+They’re then encouraged to grow even more out of control.
+This is called dysbiosis.

 Over time, having this dysbiosis in your gut microbiome will eventually lead to a leaky gut.
-If your gut is leaky, food particles, toxins, and infections can get through your intestinal lining and into your bloodstream where your immune system detects them as foreign invaders and goes on high alert, attacking them and creating inflammation.
+In this state, food particles, toxins, and infections can get through your intestinal lining and into your bloodstream.
+This is where your immune system detects them as foreign invaders and goes on high alert.
+White blood cells go into attack mode and create inflammation.

 The Leaky Gut and Autoimmunity Connection

-Leaky gut happens when the tight junctions that keep your intestinal wall together loosen.
+Leaky gut happens when the tight junctions in your intestinal wall together loosen.
 Think of your gut like a drawbridge.
-If your gut is healthy, these tight junctions allow teeny tiny boats travel back and forth to allow vital nutrients from the food you eat to be absorbed into your bloodstream.
+If your gut is healthy, these tight junctions allow teeny tiny boats to travel back and forth.
+These “boats” allow vital nutrients from your food to be absorbed into your bloodstream.

-A poor diet, other gut infections, can cause these tight junctions to open up and allow much bigger boats to get through and into your bloodstream such as toxins, microbes, and part partially digested food particles.
+A poor diet and gut infections can cause these tight junctions to open up.
+These allow much bigger boats to get through and into your bloodstream.
+Toxins, microbes, and partially digested food particles then pass through and wreak havoc.

-Once your gut is leaky, your immune system marks them as dangerous invaders and attacks them invaders and sends out wave after wave of inflammation.
+Once your gut is leaky, your immune system marks them as dangerous invaders and attacks them.
+Wave after wave of inflammation is sent in an effort to ward off these invaders.
 Eventually, it becomes overstressed and starts firing less accurately.
-An overactive immune system leads to autoimmunity and other health problems as your tissues end up in the crosshairs of the war.
+An overactive immune system leads to autoimmunity and other health problems as your tissues get caught in the crosshairs.

 I know this can sound a bit scary and I don’t want you to worry.
 I’m going to give you the tools to take back your health, heal your gut, and get on the path of optimal health.

-The good news is that you can reverse your autoimmunity and get to the root cause with The Myers Way®, my proven approach to autoimmune disease.
-The Myers Way® is based in functional medicine, a medical approach that looks at how all the body’s systems interact and aims to get them functioning optimally.
-I’ve successfully used it with thousands of patients and seen amazing results.
+The good news is that you can reverse your autoimmunity and get to the root cause with The Myers Way®.
+My proven approach is functional medicine-based, resting on four pillars identifying how all body systems interact.

 Pillar I: Heal Your Gut